Out and about

 7. Change the storage when you reach your destination

-Take account of the climatic conditions at your destination when storing medicines.
+Consider the climatic conditions at your destination when storing your medication.
 In tropical areas in particular, you may have to take additional measures to combat the humidity.

 Consult a pharmacy

-It's worth going to a pharmacy before your vacation: the specialist personnel not only offer you individual advice on how best to put together your first-aid kit, but also advise you about important preventative measures and how to use the medicines correctly.
+It’s worth going to the pharmacy before you travel: the specialist personnel not only offer you individual advice on how best to put together your first-aid kit, but also advise you about important preventative measures and how to use the medicines correctly.
 You can now enjoy your vacation thanks to being well prepared.

 Associated articles